Quantum algorithms based on quantum trajectories: Introduction

-describes the evolution of a system coupled to an environment which is Markovian.
-The effects of the closed system dynamics are model by $-i[H, \rho]$ where $H$ is your garden variety Hamiltonian, while the effects the environment has on the system are modeled by the jump operators $\{L_{\mu}\}_{\mu=1}^{m}$.
+describes the evolution of a system coupled to a Markovian environment.
+The effects of the closed system dynamics are model by $-i[H, \rho]$ where $H$ is the effective Hamiltonian on the system, while the additional effects the environment has on the system are modeled by the jump operators $\{L_{\mu}\}_{\mu=1}^{m}$.
 Simulating dynamics generated by the Lindblad master equation, or for short Lindbladian simulation, can be seen as the natural first step into designing quantum algorithms to simulate more general open quantum systems